n3integration/gradle-ecs-plugin/README.md

 ```

 #### DeleteCluster
 Deletes an existing EC2 Container Service cluster.
 If a `autoScaling` group is defined for the cluster, the associated ec2 instances will be terminated.
+This task references named clusters defined within the `ecs.clusters` block.

 ```gradle
 task deleteCluster(type: DeleteCluster) {